christopher-rowe/spotify_modeling/README.md

 Using personal streaming history, the Spotify API, and machine learning to find new music.

 A couple of important points:
-1. I am not a software engineer, so this repository is best for folks who are interested in engaging with code and process, as opposed to those looking for a nicely packaged product.
+1. I am not a software engineer, so this repository is best for folks who are interested in engaging and experimenting with the code and process, as opposed to those looking for a nicely packaged product.
 2. I'm frequently tinkering with this repository to try and make improve performance, so it's definitely not static.

 ## Overview